“FLOW” as an Operating Principle

 Building flow capability means:

-• Training people across levels to spot and measure flow disruptions.
+• Training people across levels to spot and measure flow disruptions (queues, rework loops, handoff friction)

-• Giving teams the authority to act on what they find.
+• Giving teams the authority to act on what they find (decision rights + guardrails)

-• Creating forums where cross-functional flow issues can be addressed without blame.
+• Creating forums where cross-functional flow issues can be resolved without blame

 Over time, the capability to protect and improve flow becomes a source of resilience — a shared competence that binds the enterprise together.